dkesselman/ibmpvsscripts/README.md

-# ibmpvsscripts
-Scripts for IBM Power Virtual Server
+# IBM Power Systems Virtual Server scripts

 These are simple scripts I use to manage my IBM Power Virtual Server instances, calling IBM CLOUD CLI commands.
 Most of them are IBM i instances, but they can work with Linux and AIX with minimum or no change.
 The general idea is to usual admin/operator tasks skipping portal login page.

-These BASH scripts were created for Linux (also work on WSL2), and can be easily ported to PowerShell.
+These BASH scripts were created for Linux and MacOS (also work on WSL2), and can be easily ported to PowerShell.

 * PVS_console.sh : Open a browser with LPAR's web-console.
 * PVS_EXPORT_VSI.sh: Export instance to IBM Cloud Object Storage.